ksaaskil/kimmosaaskilahti.fi/docs/blog/2022-08-05-tips-for-building-clean-rest-api-in-django.md

 This is so important that I'll explicitly mention the quote from the [best practices document](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design) mentioned above:

-> Avoid introducing dependencies between the web API and the underlying data sources.
+> "_Avoid introducing dependencies between the web API and the underlying data sources.
 For example, if your data is stored in a relational database, the web API doesn't need to expose each table as a collection of resources.
 In fact, that's probably a poor design.
 Instead, think of the web API as an abstraction of the database.
 If necessary, introduce a mapping layer between the database and the web API.
-That way, client applications are isolated from changes to the underlying database scheme.
+That way, client applications are isolated from changes to the underlying database scheme._"

 For basic API resources such as `User`, you will have a corresponding database table `users` and Django model `User`.
 But keep in mind that not all API resources need to expose all four CRUD operations.
 Not all database models need to be exposed as API resources.
 Not all API resources correspond to some database table.